 Barbara suggests to start the pre-schooling process with language development and then gradually introducing phonetic sound with narrative-style instructions.
 She has explained how to easily teach the children the concept of letters and numbers by blending phonetic sounds into words and playing games using magnetic letters.

 These methods are also equally helpful for children with learning difficulties.
-One of Barbara’s daughters have learning difficulties and these methods have proven to be effective for her as well.
+One of Barbara’s daughters has learning difficulties and these methods have proven to be effective for her as well.

 Brain Quest is one of the best preschool homeschool curriculums with tons of fun and enjoyable activities.
-They have sold around 45 million copies till now and they are absolutely loved by both the parents and the children.
+They have sold around 45 million copies till now and both the parents and the children absolutely love them .